dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 ~~~

-## Check the domain's availability
+## Checking the domain's availability

 When a user wants to register a domain, the first step is to check if the domain is available for registration.

-To do this let's add a method to your adapter that wraps around the API's `check_domain` call.
+To do this, add a method to your adapter that wraps around the API's `check_domain` call.

 ~~~ruby
     def check_domain(domain)